• Skip to primary navigation

 Many people who haven't tried this popular French sauce may not even know what it is.

-Previously known as Dutch sauce and Sauce Isigny, hollandaise sauce is a classic French sauce that is put together with melted butter, egg yolk, and lemon juice.
+Previously known as Dutch sauce and Sauce Isigny, hollandaise sauce is a classic French sauce that is put together with melted butter, egg yolk, and lemon juice - see lemon dessert pairing ideas for flavor matches that highlight lemon.

 Most people also add salt and pepper to the sauce for taste.